Frequently Asked Questions: Law Office Study Program

 • Provide the requested information and click “Save.”
 A LOS Session ID will be created.

 • Click on the new LOS Session ID number.
-Upload a completed LOS Session Semi-Annual Report Cover Sheet and your six graded exams, each with an appended LOS Session Exam Cover Sheet under the files section.
-Please make sure the LOS Session Semi-Annual Report Cover Sheet has the correct dates and the total hours studied for the period.
+Upload a completed LOS Session Semi-Annual Report Cover Sheet; your six graded exams, each with an appended LOS Session Exam Cover Sheet under the files section; and any other supporting documentation.
+Ensure the LOS Session Semi-Annual Report Cover Sheet has the correct dates and the total hours studied for the period.

 • Click “Pay Now” and follow the steps to submit the study session.

-How do I reinstate my legal studies through the LOS Program after my participation has been suspended?
+How do I reinstate my legal studies through the LOS Program after I have been terminated from the LOS Program?

-To resume study after you have been placed on suspended status from the LOS Program, you must submit a new LOS Notice of Intent, the required documentation, and the fee in the Applicant Portal within least 30 days or resuming your legal studies.
+To resume study after you have been terminated from the LOS Program, you must submit a new Application for the Law Office Study Program, the required documentation, and the fee in the Applicant Portal 30 days prior to the date you plan on resuming your legal studies.

 Do I have to take the First-Year Law Students’ Exam (FYLSX) if I complete my legal studies through the LOS Program?

-If you completed law study at an accredited or registered law school prior to beginning the LOS Program, it is suggested to obtain a legal education evaluation.
-As a part of the evaluation process, you are required to provide those official, sealed law school transcripts.
+If you completed law study at an accredited or registered law school prior to beginning the LOS Program, you are required to provide official, sealed law school transcripts.
 The Office of Admissions will evaluate your prior completed law study to determine if you are exempt from the FYLSX.
 In addition, the Office of Admissions will advise how much credit has been recognized for the prior law school study and let you know how much more study you need to complete in the LOS Program to qualify for the California Bar Exam.

 How do I know when I am eligible to take the FYLSX?

 An applicant becomes eligible to take the FYLSX after completion of their first year of law study.
-If your second session, which completes the first year, ends prior to the final eligibility deadline for the current FYLSX, you are required to apply for the examination.
+If your second session, which completes the first year, ends prior to the final eligibility deadline for the current FYLSX, you are strongly encouraged to apply for the FYLSX, as it will be considered your first eligible administration in the calculation of your legal study credit.

-The final eligibility deadline is always two weeks prior to the exam.
-All deadlines for the FYLSX can be found by visiting our website.
+The final eligibility deadline is two weeks prior to the exam.
+All deadlines for the FYLSX can be found on our First-Year Law Students’ Examination webpage.